AvocadosConstant/visual-triangulation/README.md

 ### The Procedure

-We will utilize Harris-Stephens corner detection.
+We will utilize Harris-Stephens and Shi-Tomasi corner detection.

-### Future Applications
+## Delaunay Triangulation

+We use radial sweep as the algorithm of choice for generating Delaunay triangulations.

 ## Compression